 Nail Bed Tumors

-Nail bed carcinomas can alter the nail beds and the nail matrix, which contains nerves and veins.
+Nail bed cancer can alter the nail beds and the nail matrix, which contains nerves and veins.
 Tumors in the nail bed can lead to limping, bleeding, and ulcerations.
-Diagnostic procedures that biopsy the tissue are necessary for an accurate diagnosis; treatment potentially involves amputation of the affected digits.
+Diagnostic procedures to include xrays and biopsy of the toe are necessary for an accurate diagnosis; treatment potentially involves amputation of the affected digits.

 Lack of Proper Nutrition